5 reasons businesses should have a blog

-But while we obsess over what to post, when to post it and why people aren't liking us, we are forgetting other important parts of our marketing mix.
+But while we obsess over what to post, when to post it and why people aren't liking us, we are forgetting other important parts of our marketing strategy.
 We're putting all our eggs in one basket, and we're setting ourselves up for a business marketing nightmare.

-Your website is an absolutely crucial channel within your marketing mix.
+Your website is an absolutely crucial channel within your marketing plan.
 For many of us, while we fixate on social media, more often than not, it is actually our website that suffers from a lack of attention and time.

 After ensuring your site is set up well, it is easy to navigate and your pages load quickly, one of the most powerful investments you can make in your website to help build your brand, win leads and create ongoing relationships, is a blog -- and here's why...

 1. A good blog improves search engine results

 Research tells us most Australians now find services through search engines (not the Yellow Pages and certainly not social media!), Google being the most prominent of them all.

 It also tells us around 90% of searchers click on websites from page one of search results and don't bother to look at other results.
 (What if your site is on page two of results!!??!!)

 But what are searchers searching for?
 The answer is easy... they are searching for a solution to a problem!
 They want a product that solves this, a service that solves that, or some information that just gives them the guidance they need.

 For this reason, for most website pages, best practice is to write your content around one topic -- to answer or solve one problem.
 With this in mind, the more pages you have, the more topics you cover.
 The more regularly you're adding new pages and topics, the more opportunities searchers have to find you on Google.